-Since engagement and conversion are critical for the success of any app, chatbots stay relevant to every sector and business operation, particularly, for eCommerce and, at places where realtime communication with the audience matters.
+Since engagement and conversion are critical to the success of any app, chatbots stay relevant to every sector and business operation, particularly, for eCommerce and, at places where real-time communication with the audience matters.

 Imagine Shopping Assistant Bots assisting users to buy a smartphone.
 Such bots engage with the website visitors and make them choose the right product, and conclude the purchase.
 The typical conversation between the chatbot and a potential smartphone buyer can be portrayed as: